tzhangchi/Travel/README.md

 # deckjs

-Presentation like writing a doc, deckjs is written by react+ lit + yjs + vite + tailwind.css
+Building decks and blocks , presentation like a doc, deckjs is written by react+ lit + yjs + vite + tailwind.css

 <img  src="./assets/cover@2x.png">